- Bill Williamson, ESPN Oakland Raiders reporter

 Overly critical self-analysis from the hottest team in football?
 Sure.
 Is it exactly what you want to hear from a playoff-bound team in December?
 Absolutely.

-Truth to be told, Denver should be happy flying home from the West Coast with a victory of any sort at Oakland, Thursday-night style points be damned.
+Truth be told, Denver should be happy flying home from the West Coast with a victory of any sort at Oakland, style points be damned.

-This contest had all the making of a classic trap game.
+This contest had all the makings of a classic trap game.

 “Yeah, we knew it,” Bailey said.
 “Anything could have happened.
 We knew all the factors.
 But this is a good group.
 Yes, we left plays on the field as a team, but we did enough when we had to. ...
 Now on to the next step.”

-Regardless of whether Denver gets the edge this weekend, it knows it has a big game against Baltimore.
+Regardless of whether Denver gets the edge this weekend, the Broncos know they have a big game coming against Baltimore.
 That contest is important for several reasons.

 “We know good things can happen,” veteran receiver Brandon Stokley said.
 “But we also know we need to get better.
 That’s all this is about -- getting better.
 We are glad we won and we are glad we get another game closer to the playoffs with a win, but we know we can do so much better.”